bzqzhu/bzqzhu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the Department of Industrial Engineering and Operations Research at Columbia University in the City of New York advised by Professor Agostino Capponi.
+I am a first-year Ph.D. student in the Department of Industrial Engineering and Operations Research at Columbia University in the City of New York, where I am advised by Professor Agostino Capponi.
 My research interests are broadly in game theory, decentralized finance, and operations management.
 I am currently studying applications of blockchain in supply chain management.
-Previously, I obtained a B.S. in Economics and Mathematics from Yale University, where Professor Xiaohong Chen advised me on my senior thesis.
+Previously, I obtained a B.S. in Economics and Mathematics from Yale University, where I was advised by Professor Xiaohong Chen advised on my senior thesis.

 I can be reached at bzz2101@columbia.edu.